 The first large map of the Universe showed that galaxies sampled on scales of up to $\sim 200~\unit{Mpc}$ around us are not randomly sprinkled throughout space but rather display a \lq web-like\rq\ pattern of sheets and filaments of galaxies delineating voids in which galaxies are rarer \citep{Geller89}.
 This result of the \lq Center for Astrophysics\rq\ (CfA) Redshift Survey has been confirmed by subsequent surveys, such as the Two-degree Field Galaxy Redshift Survey (2dFGRS, \citealt{Colless_2001}) and the Sloan Digital Sky Surveys (SDSS, \citealt{Blanton_2017}), which sample much larger scales of several $\unit{Gpc}$.

-The large-scale structure is thought to originate from small, Gaussian density perturbations in the early Universe, imprinted by inflation, that grew through gravitational instability at a rate determined by the cosmological parameters (see e.g. \citealt{LSS_2006} for a review).
+The large-scale structure is thought to originate from small, Gaussian density perturbations in the early Universe, imprinted by inflation, which grew through gravitational instability at a rate determined by the cosmological parameters (see e.g. \citealt{LSS_2006} for a review).
 The details of this large-scale structure and its evolution thus provide a means to study the Universe’s initial conditions and to infer key cosmological parameters that govern its evolution.

 Current galaxy surveys, such as Euclid \citep{Ballardini24} and \desi{} \citep{Desi_2016, Desi25} are constructing higher resolution, larger volume maps of the Universe.
 These enable increasingly accurate measurements of the statistical properties of the large-scale structure and offer deeper insights into the role of dark matter and dark energy in structure formation.
-Measuring large scales is important because they are less affected by non-linear growth and hence sample the initial conditions more faithfully.
+Measuring large scales is important because they are less affected by non-linear growth, making them more straightforward to connect to the initial conditions.
 The smaller scales are interesting because they provide insight into how galaxies evolve.
 However, obtaining a large map down to faint luminosities is very challenging.